cositools/cosi-data-challenge-2/README.md

 Example 5: [Crab imaging](https://github.com/cositools/cosipy/tree/main/docs/tutorials/image_deconvolution/Crab/ScAttBinning) <br />
 Example 6: [511 imaging](https://github.com/cositools/cosipy/tree/main/docs/tutorials/image_deconvolution/511keV/ScAttBinning) <br />

 As a very first step, try working through some of the example notebooks.
 Specific challenges for the different science topics are described below.
-You can start with whatever topic you are most interested in.
+You can start with whichever topic you are most interested in.
 Each challenge will refer you to a specific example notebook that will demonstrate the basic tools needed to complete the respective challenge.
 If you have completed the main challenges and are interested in further challenges, see the **Extra Challenges** section at the bottom of this page.

 ## GRBs
 Included are: